Hydrogen Reactor Salvage

 December , 2011

 Global was contracted to develop, implement and manage the salvage.
-Over the next two weeks, working closely with the engineers and the owner, a detailed salvage plan was developed to safely lift the reactor from the water and deliver it back to the owner aboard a barge into cradles that were mounted to a transporter for offloading and movement to its final location.
+Over the next two weeks, working closely with the engineers and the owner, a detailed salvage plan was developed.
+The team would safely lift the reactor from the water place it into cradles that were mounted to a transporter for offloading and movement to its final location.
 Two marine construction companies, General Construction and Manson Construction provided heavy lift derrick barges to lift the reactor and set it back onto the barge.